What COVID-19 means for your case

 We know – as if the legal process was already difficult enough!

-Lockdown, social distancing and courts adjusting to new technology means there is only so much we can do because while our lives have changed, the legal system hasn’t and your case still needs to follow certain procedures.
+Changing restrictions, social distancing and courts adjusting to new technology means there is only so much we can do because while our lives have changed, the legal system hasn’t and your case still needs to follow certain procedures.

-We don’t want to add to your problems, we want to find solutions… so rest assured, we are doing everything we can to keep things moving but if COVID-19 restrictions hinder progress then we have no choice but to wait.
+We don’t want to add to your problems, we want to find solutions…so rest assured, we are doing everything we can to keep things moving but if COVID-19 restrictions hinder progress then we have no choice but to wait.

 So to our clients, colleagues and peers – thank you for your patience and understanding as we try and navigate these challenges.